 Cleveland Clinic has provided dialysis care to patients for nearly 60 years and was one of the first centers in the world to offer dialysis.
 Numerous scientific breakthroughs in the technology of dialysis and treatment of patients have occurred at Cleveland Clinic.
 We continue to offer the latest in technical advances combined with a caring, patient-center approach.

 Dialysis, also known as renal replacement therapy, aims to replace the critical functions of the kidneys and sustain life in people with severe kidney failure.
-Another treatment option is kidney transplantation, which is discussed in separate section.
+Another treatment option is kidney transplantation, which is outlined in a separate section.

 What do the kidneys do?